What Your Company's 409A Valuation Means for Your Options

 Before exercising, ask your company's finance team for the most current 409A valuation and its effective date.
 Also ask:

-The 409A valuation establishes the fair market value of common stock for option grant purposes.
-It is a professionally defensible estimate, not a market transaction.
+No — the 409A establishes fair market value of common stock for option grant purposes as a professionally defensible estimate, not a market transaction.
 Until a company has an actual liquidity event, no one knows for certain what any given share will ultimately be worth.

-Misconception 2: A Higher 409A Is Always Bad for Employees
+Is a Higher 409A Always Bad for Employees?

 It depends on when you received your options.
-A higher 409A means a higher 409a strike price employees will see on new grants — bad news for employees about to receive options.
+A higher 409A means a higher strike price on new grants — bad news for employees about to receive options.
 But for existing option holders, a rising 409A valuation indicates growing company value and improving option economics.

-Misconception 3: Your Options Are Worthless If the 409A Is Low
+Are Your Options Worthless If the 409A Value Is Low?

-A low 409A valuation simply means the common stock is valued conservatively at this point in time.
+No — a low 409A simply means common stock is valued conservatively at this point in time.
 Pre-revenue companies routinely have 409A valuations in the pennies per share that ultimately produce multi-dollar per share exits.
 The current 409A tells you where you are today, not where you will be at exit.

-Misconception 4: You Should Wait to Exercise Until the IPO
+Should You Wait to Exercise Until the IPO?

 A 409A valuation is the value of common stock, which is a portion of the total enterprise value.
 Because preferred shareholders hold liquidation preferences and other rights, the total enterprise value implied by the 409A common stock price is generally higher than the headline 409A number alone would suggest.
 Review common 409A mistakes for a broader look at how misunderstanding the 409A process affects both companies and employees.